BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 </div>
 <p>Thistle looks astounded at the intercom speaker, his floppy ears perked, eyes wide and concerned.
 The pilot is drowned out as Thistle's side of the plane grows louder with shouts and laughter.
 Thistle blinks, looking out the window.</p>
 <p>A naked deer runs across the view of Thistle's window being chased by airport security.</p>
 <p>Thistle glows bright red, he covers his eyes and blindly pulls down the window screen, just in time for the flash from the airport security taser.
-The other passengers shout out a "OOOH!".</p>
+The other passengers shout out an "OOOH!".</p>
 <p>Thistle fidgets with his phone's tactile buttons, blankly staring past the screen.
 He shakes it off when the attendant returns with a few packs of crackers.</p>
 <div class="dialogue">
 <h4>FLIGHT ATTENDANT #1</h4>